AdityaKshettri/Docker-Containerization-using-Dockerfile/README.md

 - Goto http://localhost:8080 and you can see the output there.

-- Now, Run maven build image for the project.
+- Now, Run maven build image for the project using the build script.

 - Open Docker Desktop and you can see the current project in the local repo.

-- Run the image from Docker Desktop or command line using : docker container run -d -p 8080:8080 <docker-id>/<image-name>:<tag>
+- Run the image from Docker Desktop or command line using run script : docker container run -d -p 8080:8080 <docker-id>/<image-name>:<tag>

 - The image will run quickly as it will be found in local repo.